 Samurai heraldry is complicated, and much of what you’ll find, online or in books, comes from the Edo period or even later, rather than from the Sengoku period (1467-1615) when banners were actually used in battle.

 I’ve focussed on doing symbols that are appropriate for the late Sengoku period, roughly 1550 to 1615, In many cases I’ve relied on information from the Family Crest and Clans sections of the Samurai Archive, an online resource and discussion forum for people interested in Japanese history.
-Another major source has been the books of Stephen Turnbull, possibly the most respected English language writer on all things samurai.
+Another major source has been the books of Stephen Turnbull, possibly the most prolific English language writer on all things samurai.

 Note that my decals are not true scale.
 If you just copy a symbol from a full size banner and reduce it to a size suitable for a 28mm figure it will not look right.
 The problem is even worse if you’re wargaming with very small figures such as the lovely 6mm ones sold by Bacchus.
 I’m happy to provide advice.

 Below are some notes on the decals I’ve got on sale so far.
 It is still a work in progress but it provides an idea of some of the clans that used, or could have used, the various symbols I sell.
 If you find any glaring mistakes please email and tell me.

 A1 – Aoi (hollyhock).
 Used by Tokugawa clan